iankorf/MCB185-2023/Unit1/README.md

 ## Focus, Absolute, and Relative Paths ##

 When you open your terminal application, the focus of your shell is your home directory.
 You can verify this with the `pwd` command.
-Open a new terminal and run the command.

 ```
 pwd